tigera-solutions/cc-eks-egress-gw/README.md

     EOF
     ```

+    Check the ippools creation

     ```bash
-    # check the ippools creation
     kubectl get ippools -o wide
     ```

-14. Copy the pull secret from calico-system ns to the default ns to authorize the download of the egw image
+14. Copy the pull secret from calico-system namespace to the default namespace to authorize the download of the egress gateway image.

     ```bash
     kubectl get secret tigera-pull-secret --namespace=calico-system -o yaml | \